The iCandy pushchair brand was launched in 2005 and is part of a British family business that dates back to the early

 Our table reveals key information about the iCandy brand and its products from our tests both in the lab and with parents.

-There are six pushchair models in the iCandy range – Apple, Lime, Strawberry, Peach, Orange and Raspberry.
+There are currently four pushchair models in the iCandy range – Lime, Peach, Orange and Raspberry.

 iCandy pushchairs can be used as a travel system by attaching a range of baby car seats, including the Maxi-Cosi Cabriofix or the Maxi-Cosi Pebble car seat, available separately.

-The Lime is the latest model from iCandy - this is a convertible single to double pushchair and an update of a model previously launched in 2017.
+The Orange 2021 is the latest model from iCandy - this is a convertible single to double pushchair and an update of a model previously launched in 2017.
 The Peach is one of the most popular models.
 It's on its seventh version with the Peach 7 having recently launched.
-The Apple can be converted into a double buggy if you buy a Pear adaptor kit (so it becomes the Apple 2 Pear) to hold a second seat and the iCandy Orange is another convertible single to double.
+Models that have been discontinued include the Apple 2 Pear and the Strawberry.

 The iCandy Lime was released in 2019 and is a stroller that's travel system-compatible.
 It's a hybrid of the iCandy Orange and Raspberry, but with an all-new innovative fold system that's claimed to be quick, easy and compact.

 The original Peach pushchair has been a popular model for many years and can be converted to a double, making it the Peach Blossom.

 The Raspberry is a travel system, which is mainly designed for an urban environment. iCandy claims it's the lightest pushchair in its range and looks similar to the Bugaboo Bee.

-The iCandy Orange pushchair is the first converting tandem double from the brand since the super-popular Peach.
+The iCandy Orange pushchair was the first converting tandem double from the brand since the super-popular Peach.
 The Orange 2021 is the latest version and has several innovative features, the most noteworthy being an integrated ride-on board for your toddler.